Building Evidence on Employment Strategies (BEES) Project

 BEES Logo

-Building on previous research on the effectiveness of various employment strategies, the BEES project is conducting rigorous evaluations of promising programs serving recipients of the Temporary Assistance for Needy Families (TANF) program or other families with low-incomes.
-Programs in the BEES evaluation include those that serve adults whose employment prospects have been affected by opioid use disorder, other substance use disorders, or mental health conditions.
-The project also conducted descriptive research with additional sites providing employment services to people in those populations.
-The project has partnered with the Social Security Administration to evaluate employment-related interventions targeting individuals with current or foreseeable disabilities who have limited work history and are at risk of applying for Supplemental Security Income (SSI).
+Building on previous research on the effectiveness of various employment strategies, the BEES project is conducting rigorous evaluations of promising programs serving people participating in the Temporary Assistance for Needy Families (TANF) program and other people with low incomes.
+Programs in the BEES evaluation include those that serve adults whose employment prospects have been affected by substance use disorder and/or mental health conditions.
+The project also conducted descriptive research with additional programs providing employment services to people in those populations.

 • Breaking Barriers San Diego